git/git.github.io/rev_news/drafts/edition-86.md

   used with `--index` and that this comes from `reset_head()` being called without the internal flag corresponding to `--quiet`.

-  When calling `reset_head()` with the flag is set though, the index is not refreshed, while `git stash` needs the index to be refreshed.
+  When calling `reset_head()` with the flag set though, the index is not refreshed, while `git stash` needs the index to be refreshed.
-  The underlying issue was that the internal flags related to `--quiet` and to refreshing the index were not independent.
+  The underlying issue was that the internal flags related to `--quiet` and refreshing the index were not independent.

   So the first goal with her patch series was to decouple these behaviors, and the second goal was to allow `git stash` to